PAIDNetwork/Protocol/README.md

 - *exp*: Expiration
 - *sub*: Subject

 Attestations must be single clause and composable.
-They are either part of VC or subset of VC Model, JSON Schemas converted to JWT using `did-jwt`.
+They are either part of VC or subset of VC Model, JSON Schemas converted to JWT using `did-jwt`, in order to provide a self-contained token that can be optionally signed using JSON Web Signature (JWS) and/or encrypted using JSON Web Encryption (JWE).

 ## Components of Attestations
 - Proof issued by attesters (ie issuer attests a set of attributes or values).

-*** TODO Adjust Attestation (ID Verification) based in ZAP ***
+ - full legal name

-Examples are:
+ - country and region (encoded under the ISO 3166 standard for storage in a Solidity Contract).
-- Birth Certificate (single clause)
+ - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction)
-- Passport (single clause)
+ - Tax ID #
-- License
+ - One or more public blockchain addresses a required renewal date.
-- Others
+ - the KECCAK256 hash of a subset of the  foregoing PII (the IDHash)

-An example of a birth certificate clause might be eg Are you older than 18?, this attestation, because is a precondition, is attested offchain with traditional APIs instead of using onchain transactions.
+An example of a birth certificate clause might be eg Are you older than 18?, this attestation, because is a precondition, is attested off-chain with traditional APIs instead of using on-chain transactions.
 It means most of a smart agreement prerequisites will be proofs inside a Verifiable Credentials model.
-These proofs can also be used in conjuction Zero Knowledge technology, our approach will be using SNARKS with snarks.js.
+These proofs can also be used in conjuction Zero Knowledge technology.

 ## VC Model using Javascript